moonlight200/minecraft-tmux-service/README.md

 systemctl start minecraft
 ```

-To attach to the tmux session that the service is running in run:
+To attach to the tmux session that the service is running in, run:
 ```
 /var/minecraft/service.sh attach
 ```